Your Power: Commercial performance

-"Your Power" was a commercially successful single.
 During its opening week, it entered the US Billboard Hot 100 chart at number 10.
 It was bolstered by around 22.2 million streams, a radio airplay audience of around 9.6 million, and around 4,500 digital copies sold.
 "Your Power" marked Eilish's fifth top 10 song and third top 10 debut in the United States, as well as the third consecutive single from Happier Than Ever to reach the top 10 of the Billboard Hot 100.
 Worldwide, it sold about 8,600 digital copies and was streamed about 64.2 million times in its first week.
 Approximately 42.7 million streams and 4,000 digital sales were from outside the United States.
 Consequently, "Your Power" debuted and peaked at number 6 on the Billboard Global 200 and number 5 on the Billboard Global Excl.
 US.
 This gave Eilish her second top 10 in the two charts after "Therefore I Am", which peaked on both charts at number 2.

 UK listeners streamed "Your Power" 2.1 million times in the first half of its opening week, making it the country's number 1 trending song during the period and setting it on track for a top 10 debut.
 By the end of the week, it became the highest new entry on the UK Singles Chart.
 Debuting and peaking at number 5, "Your Power" marked Eilish's seventh top 10 song in the United Kingdom.
 In Australia, it was her twelfth top 10 song; on the singles chart published by the Australian Recording Industry Association (ARIA), "Your Power" debuted at its peak position of number 9.

 By the following week, the song had been streamed over 150 million times globally.
 It had topped the national singles chart of Lithuania and reached the top 10 in over a dozen other countries worldwide.
 In December 2021, Billboard labeled "Your Power" as her eighth biggest song on the Billboard Hot 100.
-As of April 2024, it has been certified silver by the British Phonographic Industry (BPI) and certified platinum by the ARIA.
+As of April 2024, it has been certified gold by the British Phonographic Industry (BPI) and certified double platinum by the ARIA.